-Kinase inhibitors have been profiled using a number of assays, but for this study we have focused on a specific subset of kinase inhibitors that have been assayed using the kinobead/MS-based method [9] or the KINOMEscan® (DiscoverX) method.
-These methods assess their specific kinase targets as well as the magnitude of inhibition of each kinase in response to different inhibitor concentrations[9].
-We combined kinome profiling datasets from Klaeger et al (Kinobeads), LINCS[7] (KINOMEscan), and UNC[10] (KINOMEscan), filtering down to profiles measured only at 1uM.
+Kinase inhibitors have been profiled using a number of assays, but for this study we have focused on a specific subset of kinase inhibitors that have been assayed using the kinobead/MS-based method (Klaeger et al. 2017) or the KINOMEscan® (DiscoverX) method.
+These methods assess their specific kinase targets as well as the magnitude of inhibition of each kinase in response to different inhibitor concentrations(Klaeger et al. 2017).
+We combined kinome profiling datasets from Klaeger et al (Kinobeads), LINCS(Koleti et al. 2018) (KINOMEscan), and UNC(Drewry et al. 2017) (KINOMEscan), filtering down to profiles measured only at 1uM.
 For the small amount of overlap between datasets, the mean inhibition value was taken across drug-kinase combinations.
 Given that both assays measure the engagement of inhibitors to kinases, most of the proteins that appear in assay results are either known kinases or closely associated proteins.
 Specifically, kinase inhibitor profiles include measurements on all wild-type and phosphorylated kinases (~500), along with a set of associated proteins (~300).
 As such, we will refer to this data as “kinase inhibition states”, and the profile of each individual drug as its “kinome inhibition state” (fig 1a).

 After integration, we were left with a final set of ~1000 compounds with corresponding information on their inhibitor-induced kinome states, describing changes in ~800 kinases and kinase interactors.
-We then performed a UMAP dimensionality reduction [11] on the dataset for visualization(fig 1b).
+To summarize the relationship between inhibition states induced by all inhibitors, we performed a UMAP dimensionality reduction (McInnes et al. 2018) on the dataset, only using kinases profiled in both assays for visualization(fig 1b).
 The UMAP coordinates represent the aggregate effect of each inhibitor on the kinome, i.e. it is a representation of the uniqueness of its kinome inhibition state.
 Inhibitors that have similar effects on the kinome will have similar coordinates, while disparate inhibitors will have coordinates that are far apart.
 Using this, we can examine the diversity of kinome space targeting in our dataset, based on the origin of kinome profiling data.
-Our analysis shows that integrating KINOMEscan data for 800 inhibitors vastly increases the kinome space targeted (fig 1b), compared to just kinobeads alone.
+Our analysis shows that integrating KINOMEscan data for 800 inhibitors vastly increases the kinome space targeted (fig 1b), compared to kinobeads alone.

+However, it is important to note that despite the similarity in the assay readouts, the KINOMEscan and kinobeads assays are very different molecularly, and care needs to be taken while integrating these assay types.
+To assess the degree of difference between the two assay types, we retained all kinases captured by both assays (~250) and measured Pearson's correlation of inhibition states for the same compound between both assays.
+We found a reasonable degree of correlation (Pearson’s R ~ 0.5) across all data.
+In addition, we additionally found a much higher degree of agreement between data types (90%) when both assays were cut off at 80% inhibition (a “strong” hit in either assay) (Fig S1).
+As a result, keeping in mind the advantages of integrating both assay types, we moved forward with connecting these integrated kinome inhibition states to cell line responses.

 Fig 1.
-Modeling pipeline and target variable overview. (a) Schematic of Kinobead/MS (upper) and KINOMEscan assay data integration into machine learning models predicting IC50 and AUC. (b) Visualization of UMAP dimensionality reduction on the combined kinome profiling data set, each point represents a single compound’s position in the target space, and colors representing the origin of kinome profiling data.
+Modeling Pipeline and Target Variable Overview. (a) Schematic of Kinobead/MS (upper) and KINOMEscan assay data integration into machine learning models predicting IC50 and AUC. (b) Visualization of UMAP dimensionality reduction on the combined kinome profiling data set, each point represents a single compound’s position in the target space, and colors representing the origin of kinome profiling data.
 Target Variables for Modeling: (c) Extraction of IC50 and AUC from a drug’s dose response curve in a given cell line. (d) Correlation and Scales of IC50 vs AUC values.
 Blue line indicates a linear model fit through the data.